giantswarm/docs/README.md

 ### Code blocks

-We support fenced code blocks wrapped by the triple backtick operator.
+We support fenced code blocks wrapped by the triple back-tick operator.
 It is recommended to also declare the language a code snippet uses, to prevent faulty guessing.
 Example:

     ```json
     {"message": "this is JSON"}
     ```

-Shell snippets (commands and their output) should in generall prevent highlighting like this:
+Shell snippets (commands and their output) should in general prevent highlighting like this:

     ```nohighlight
     $ ls